Herbert-Karl/digital-asm/README.md

   * Running file in the digital simulator
 * code completion for asm mnemonics
 * hover texts for asm mnemonics
+* Debugging of `.asm` files in the digital simulator

 ## Requirements